The shipping industry is a complex beast.

 This arrangement benefits both parties as the owners benefit from their containers being repositioned, which saves them money on storage and repositioning.
 Additionally, the shippers can avoid extra costs associated with traditional COCs, such as demurrage and detention fees.

-The challenge is connecting with reliable container owners with containers available in your desired locations.
-To ensure access to these services, you first need to establish multiple avenues of contact.
+The challenge is connecting with reliable container owners with containers in your desired locations.
+To ensure access to these services, you must establish multiple avenues of contact.

 Ensure there are clearly outlined standards for quality.
 Expect regular communication between yourself and the container owners to ensure your cargo reaches its destination safely and on time without any extra fees incurred due to missed deadlines or delays.